-To achieve iSCAPE’s objectives, living labs have been created in six European cities: Bologna, Bottrop, Dublin, Guildford, Hasselt, and Vantaa.
+To achieve iSCAPE’s objectives, living labs were created in six European cities: Bologna, Bottrop, Dublin, Guildford, Hasselt, and Vantaa.

-The iSCAPE living labs connect a great variety of stakeholders, facilitate collaboration and sharing of multidisciplinary knowledge and experience to advance air pollution remediation strategies and solutions.
-This includes the engagement of citizens that is fundamental in living lab activities to create value and increase the public awareness of air pollution control.
+The iSCAPE living labs connected a great variety of stakeholders, facilitating collaboration and sharing of multidisciplinary knowledge and experience to advance air pollution remediation strategies and solutions.
+This included the engagement of citizens, fundamental in living lab activities to create value and increase the public awareness of air pollution control.

-To enable conversations and solutions around air quality in Europe a colloborative platform has been set up at https://livinglabs.iscapeproject.eu
+To enable conversations and solutions around air quality in Europe a collaborative platform was set up at https://livinglabs.iscapeproject.eu

-The ISCAPE Living Labs website is targeted at all those involved in the six Living Labs but is open to anyone interested in improving air quality in cities.
-It currently contains:
+The ISCAPE Living Labs website was targeted at all those involved in the six Living Labs but was open to anyone interested in improving air quality in cities.
+It contained:

-- Six mini-sites (one for each Living Lab and in the main language of the respective city) where you can find information and updates on on-going activities (Bologna, Bottrop, Dublin, Guildford, Hasselt, Vantaa);
+- Six mini-sites (one for each Living Lab and in the main language of the respective city) where you could find information and updates on on-going activities;

-- A resource page with all available resources developed for Living Labs communities (these include citizen engagement guides, toolkits and citizen stories but also living lab implementation plans and an overview of the iSCAPE sensor platform).
+- A resource page with all available resources developed for Living Lab communities (these included citizen engagement guides, toolkits and citizen stories but also living lab implementation plans and an overview of the iSCAPE sensor platform).